ViggieM/minimalistdjango/_posts/2023-06-10-virtualbox.md

   - ansible
 categories:
   - Production deployment
+excerpt: "How to run a virtual host locally to test your automatic provisioning"
 ---

 Having a virtual machine (VM) locally is extremely useful to test provisioning your remote host.